kyungjae-lee/engineers-notebook/real-time-operating-systems/creating-freertos-project.md

 * Go to `Project/ThirdParty/FreeRTOS/portable`, delete everything but `GCC/`, `MemMang/`, `readme.txt`.

-  Under `GCC/ARM_CM4F/` are two files `portmacro.h` and `port.c`.
+  Under `GCC/ARM_CM4F/` (i.e., ARM Cortex-M4 with FPU support) are two files `portmacro.h` and `port.c`.
 These are port codes or architecture-level codes that are necessary to run the FreeRTOS on a specific target hardware architecture.

 * Go to `Project/ThirdParty/FreeRTOS/portable/GCC`, delete all the that are not your hardware architecture.
 (In our case, leave `ARM_CM4F/` only!
 Trailing 'F' means "with FPU").